bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 ---

 Our founding team previously built the Google Cloud database and API infrastructure.
-We envision Bytebase to be the GitLab/GitHub equivalent for Database DevSecOps, specifically built for the developer, security, DBA and platform engineering teams.
+We envision Bytebase to be the GitLab/GitHub equivalent for **Database DevSecOps**, specifically built for the developer, security, DBA and platform engineering teams.

 Bytebase is a **middleware** sitting between you and your database.
 It can be used in 2 ways: